cwayr/columns-on-cloud/content/blog/006-appsync-vs-apigateway/index.md

 ### **AppSync**

-- $4.00 per million Query and Data Modification Operations
+- $4.00 per million Query and Data Modification Operations.
-- $2.00 per million Real-Time Updates
+- $2.00 per million Real-Time Updates.
 - Data Transfer is priced separately and varies by region, it starts from $0.09 per GB.

 ### **API Gateway (for REST APIs)**